 There are two water taps on the way where you can use for cooling your body heat.
 But I cannot say they are 100% safe for drinking though I saw many drinking from there.
 So to remain safe, you might need to take at least 1-2 bottles of mineral water.

-You cannot take cameras and mobile phones inside the temple.
+You cannot take cameras and mobile phones inside Tiger’s Nest Monastery.
 You have to keep them outside the temple at security check point.
 And if you are someone who cares so much of your gadgets, take their suits or bags to keep them well when you are inside the temple.

 There are also many religious temples in its vicinity.
 I was told it would take at least 2 days to visit all.
-Therefore, visit Tiger’s Nest Monastery to pay homage to this great saint and also to receive his blessings.
+Therefore, visit Tiger’s Nest Monastery to pay homage to this great saint and then receive his blessings.

 Taktshang, since is in a higher altitude among precarious cliffs, hiking up there would be an act of rewarding your otherwise stiff body.
 It is a paradise for hikers.
-Walking through clean pine forest listening your footsteps, breathing rhythmically and occasionally enjoying distant view of Paro Valley would be a rewarding moment.
+Walking through clean pine forest listening rhythms of your footsteps and heartbeats with backdrops of snow-capped mountains and distant view of Paro Valley would be quite an elusive experience.

 Taktshang Monastery is unique in many ways; starting from its architectural design to how it was built in middle of unimaginable sheer cliffs.
 Visiting Tiger’s Nest will be a moment to see yet another proof of ancient architecture of Bhutan that has stood beautifully enduring different levels of difficulties brought by changing times.